Deccan sultanates: Ahmadnagar Sultanate

-The Ahmadnagar Sultanate was founded by Malik Ahmad Nizam Shah I, who was the son of the Nizam ul-Mulk Malik Hasan Bahri, a Hindu Brahmin from Beejanuggar (or Bijanagar) originally named Timapa and converted to Islam.
-Nizam-ul-Mulk Bahri was the regent of Muhammad Shah Bahmani after the former had devised the execution of Mahmud Gawan.
-As the head of the Sunni Deccani party, Nizam-ul-Mulk lead the wholescale massacre of the Shia foreigners, especially the Turks and Georgian population in Bidar, by the orders of the Bahmani Sultan.
-Ahmad Nizam Shah I was the governor of Junnar.
-After defeating the Bahmani army led by general Jahangir Khan on 28 May 1490, he declared independence and established dynastic rule over Ahmadnagar.
+The Ahmadnagar Sultanate was founded by Malik Ahmad Nizam Shah I, who was the son of Nizam ul-Mulk Malik Hasan Bahri, who was prominent in Bahmanid politics as the leader of the Deccani Muslim party at the court.
+Nizam-ul-Mulk Bahri was a military slave, formerly a Hindu Brahmin from Vijayanagar originally named Timapa who converted to Islam, although the Brahmin lineage might have been a genealogical topos rather than fact, which, along with military training, Persian education and conversion by patronage, was meant to share with the origin of the Bahmanid dynasty.
+He became the regent of Muhammad Shah Bahmani after the former had devised the execution of Mahmud Gawan.
+As the head of the Sunni Deccani party, Nizam-ul-Mulk lead the wholesale massacre of the Shia foreigners, especially the Turks and Georgian population in Bidar, by the orders of the Bahmani Sultan.
+After the politically charged murder of Nizam-ul-Mulk Bahri, and frustrated with the weakened Bahmani Sultan and the factionalised administration at Bidar, the outrated son, Ahmad Nizam Shah, the governor of Junnar, defeated the Bahmani army led by general Jahangir Khan on 28 May 1490, declared independence and established dynastic rule over Ahmadnagar.
 The territory of the sultanate was located in the northwestern Deccan, between the sultanates of Gujarat and Bijapur.
 Initially, his capital was in Junnar.
 In 1494, the foundation was laid for the new capital of Ahmadnagar.
 Malik Ahmed Shah, after several attempts, secured the fortress of Daulatabad in 1499.

 After Malik Ahmed Shah's death in 1510, his son Burhan, a boy of seven, was installed in his place.
+In 1538, under the influence of Shah Tahir, an Imam, he would establish Nizari Shi'ism as the state religion.
 Burhan Shah I died in Ahmadnagar in 1553.
 He left six sons, of whom Hussain succeeded him.
 After the death of Hussain Shah I in 1565, his son Murtaza (a minor) ascended the throne.
 While Murtaza was a child, his mother, Khanzada Humayun Sultana, ruled as a regent for several years.
 Murtaza Shah annexed Berar in 1574.
 On his death in 1588, his son Miran Hussain ascended the throne; but his reign lasted only a little more than ten months, as he was poisoned.
 Ismail, a cousin of Miran Hussain was raised to the throne, but the actual power was in the hands of Jamal Khan, the leader of the Deccani group in the court.
-Jamal Khan Deccani lead the massacre of foreign nobles at Ahmadnagar, causing all the Persian nobles to flee and take service at Bijapur, including the historian Ferishta himself.
+He led the massacre of foreign nobles at Ahmadnagar, causing all the Persian nobles to flee and take service at Bijapur, including the historian Firishta himself.